Somerset West — tract homes in Livermore (1972)

 4. The Monterey - 3 bedrooms, 2 bathrooms, 1,427 sq. ft.

 5. The Huntington - 4 bedrooms, 2 bathrooms, 1,479 sq. ft.
-Known for its innovative “curvilinear kitchen”, the Huntington model featured a unique round kitchen design that was ahead of its time, paired with a spacious layout perfect for family living.
+Known for its innovative “curvilinear kitchen”, the Huntington model featured a unique round kitchen design that was ahead of its time.

-6. The Sheffield (Plan 6) - 4 bedrooms or 3 + den, 2 bathrooms, 1,573 sq. ft A reworked version of the origina Huntington from Delaware Way (Somerset Homes), now renamed for a fresh start.
+6. The Sheffield (Plan 6) - 4 bedrooms or 3 + den, 2 bathrooms, 1,573 sq. ft A reworked version of the original Huntington from Delaware Way (Somerset Homes).

 ![]() |